 They instantly give that cozy feeling in any room, and you can make some too!

-After making my Tartan Covered Desk Organizing Cans, I still had left over printed paper that I just couldn’t throw away.
+After making my Tartan Covered Desk Organizing Cans, I still had leftover printed paper that I just couldn’t throw away.
 I still have a box of square tiles a girlfriend gave me, left over from a remodeling project.
 What better things to make besides coasters, right?
 I love making a set for every season.
 My holiday coasters were pretty cute too.
+If you search Brushezzy for Tartan, you’ll see all kinds of free downloadable patterns.

-I love that this project is pretty easy that a variety of ages can accomplish this and the end result is something stylish you can use in your home.
+I love that this DIY Tile Coasters with Tartan Plaid project is pretty easy that a variety of ages can accomplish this and the end result is something stylish you can use in your home.

 I had a heck of a time finding Tartan Plaid fabric.
 I checked 2 difference sources near me and …….nothing!